 Preparing to Move Your Plants

-If you want to bring your plants to your new home, don’t forget about them until the last minute.
-Moving plants often requires some planning (and even a bit of research).
-We’ll help you with the planning, and we did the research for you!
+If you want to bring your plants to your new home, don’t wait until the last minute.
+Moving plants often requires planning, research, and preparation.

 Check state laws

 If you’re moving to a new state or city, your new local government could have different laws for plants.
 Some states and cities prohibit certain plants because they can harm the local ecology.
 These invasive species often have no natural predators or pests in the area, and they can harm local plants by occupying their ecological niches, leaving fewer resources for native organisms.
 You could also have a homeowner’s association or HOA with a list of prohibited plants.
 In some states, you may need to get some of your plants inspected to verify that they don’t carry any harmful pests.